 In general, the area is somewhat sketchy.
 Directly across the street from the Gold & Silver Pawn Shop’s parking lot is what looks like a gas station turned into sleazy, run down adult shop called “Showgirl Video.”

 Distance from the Strip to the Pawn Stars Shop

 The distance from the Las Vegas Strip to the Pawn Stars store varies depending on where on the Strip you are, however I would not consider it be within walking distance – not because of the distance, but rather because of the shop’s rougher location.

 The south end of the Strip is quite a ways from the store.

-MGM Grand to Pawn Stars, for example, is 4.7 miles and would take you an hour and ½ to walk it roughly, staying on the Strip the entire way.
+MGM Grand to Pawn Stars, for example, is 4.7 miles and would take you an hour and ½ to walk it, when staying on the Strip the entire way.

 The center Strip properties are a little easier, but still not walkable.
 Caesars Palace or the Flamingo to the Gold & Sliver, for example, would still be 3.6 miles and take you just over an hour of walking.

 North Strip properties like Circus Circus, the Wynn, and Venetian are still over 2 ½ miles from Pawn Stars and nearly an hour walk.